Grand Canyon Driving Tips

 From Las Vegas or Phoenix

 From Phoenix it is the same story, though the drive is "only" 3.5 hours each way, plus lunch and gas.
 I guess you could make this into a bucket list check mark, but that's about all.
 You will like it at the Grand Canyon!!
 You will want at least a full day, preferably two or three, so that you can see a sunset and enjoy the many views and activities.
+So start from a closer city.

 Visiting the North Rim